Choosing A Healthy Cold Brew

 Not sure what cold brew to choose?
 All you need to know is how to read the cold brew nutritional information included on the label.
 Here are a few key spots to check out:

 Calories: Cold brew calorie info is a dead giveaway for its health profile.
 Some perfectly healthy food (like salmon) is packed with energy density.
-But coffee isn’t one of them.
-Watch out for 50 calories or more per serving—that kind of energy density probably comes from calorie-rich, nutrition-scarce food like sugar.
+But coffee isn’t one of them, so keep your eye on the overall calorie content.
+What counts as a low calorie cold brew?
+Anything with 50 calories or more per serving is an immediate red flag—that kind of energy density probably comes from calorie-rich, nutrition-scarce food like sugar.
+Our Cold Brew on Tap packs plenty of flavor with just 10 calories per serving.

 Ingredients: The fewer, the better.
 Ingredients make all sorts of new opportunities for trouble.
 Sugar.
 Cream.
 Enough preservatives to keep the coffee in permanent hibernation.
 One tip for reading ingredients: The FDA requires that the ingredients start with the highest totals first.
 Keep in mind that some companies get around this by using different kinds of sugars, like corn syrup, to decrease the amount of each individual ingredient.

-Ideally, the ingredients list should look like what you’ll see on our Cold Brew on Tap:
+Ideally, the ingredients list should short and simple look like what you’ll see on our Cold Brew on Tap:

 Cold brew is coffee in its most convenient form.
 But we think that it’s best if you go straight to the source.
 That way, you get to choose what you add to it.
 Or, perhaps more importantly: what you don’t.